Rivalries in the Australian Football League: Hawthorn v Essendon

 The clubs contested the grand final in three consecutive seasons between 1983 and 1985, and the rough nature of these games and other matches between the clubs made them strong rivals during the 1980s.
 In 1992, Hawthorn inflicted a record MCG score of 32.24 (216) against Essendon.
-In the 2000s, the clubs have played two matches which saw bench-clearing brawls: the "Line in the Sand Match" in 2004, which resulted in four players being suspended and $70,700 in fines; and the final round of 2009, a match which would decide eighth place between the two teams, in which four players were suspended for a total of seven matches and $27,000 in fines being handed out.
+In the 2000s, the clubs played two matches which saw bench-clearing brawls: the infamous "Line in the Sand Match" in 2004, which resulted in four players being suspended and a record $70,000 in fines; and the final round of 2009, a match which would decide eighth place between the two teams, in which four players were suspended for a total of seven matches and $27,000 in fines were handed out.
 The latter brawl was famously sparked by Matthew Lloyd, who applied a very hard bump that knocked out Brad Sewell in what would be Lloyd's last game.

 Richmond v Carlton

 A rivalry based on geographical proximity and large supporter bases, the rivalry intensified as both clubs contested several grand finals between 1969 and 1982, including the 1972 Grand Final where Richmond equalled the highest score ever in a grand final, only to be bettered by Carlton in the same match.
 The following year Richmond won the 1973 Grand Final in an even more physically bitter contest than in recent encounters between the two sides; Carlton got their revenge in 1982 by defeating Richmond in their last grand final appearance until their win over Adelaide in 2017.
 In 2013, Carlton beat Richmond by 20 points in an elimination final, which was Richmond's first final since 2001, and third final since 1982.

 Since 2008, the two clubs have met annually on a Thursday night in Round 1 of each season at the Melbourne Cricket Ground, which is usually but not always the opening game of the premiership season, and draws an average crowd of 80,000.
+The men's season opener was also replicated in the 2020 AFL Women's season, which also doubled as Richmond's inaugural AFL Women's match, though was held at IKON Park rather than the Melbourne Cricket Ground.

 A record crowd of 94,690 attended the 2013 Elimination Final between these two traditional rivals.
 It was the largest crowd for the 2013 season excluding the grand final, and the largest week one finals crowd since 1972.

 Carlton has also received more finals losses (16) to Richmond than any other team.
 Richmond has also inflicted a total of four grand final losses on Carlton (1921, 1932, 1969 and 1973).
 Carlton has only beaten Richmond in two grand finals (1972 and 1982).
 Games between these two clubs regularly attract large crowds regardless of whether they are in finals contention or not.